rern/RuneUI_enhancement/README.md

 	- Composers > names > albums > songs
 	- Genres > names > artists > albums > songs
 - Show album heading with artist name (various artists album without album artist tag > 1st track artist)
-- Bookmarks and webradios can be renamed
-- Bookmarks and webradios can be named with " characters
 - Show filenames or URL of saved webradio before played
 - Changes reflect to all clients